 on-the-ground actions, innovative partnerships, public engagement, and science-based advocacy.

 Watching birds is more popular than ever!
-Tens of thousands of Canadians share their energy, skill, and bird observations through Bird Studies Canada's bird surveys.
+Tens of thousands of Canadians share their energy, skill, and bird observations through Birds Canada's bird surveys.
 These "Citizen Scientists" provide a tremendous service by volunteering their time to track the health of bird populations.

 Using data from our targeted research initiatives and Citizen Science programs, and in collaboration with conservation partners, our scientists monitor bird population trends, investigate declines, and recommend actions to protect the health of ecosystems we all depend on.